PDF Recipe Extraction Pipelines

 logger = logging.getLogger(__name__)

-# Re-declared here so the block is self-contained; in production these come
+# Re-declared here so the block is self-contained; in production this dataclass

-# from a shared module alongside the extractor in the previous block.
+# is imported from the shared module alongside the extractor above.

 @dataclass